Circuit partitions and signed interlacement in 4-regular graphs: Introduction

-We recall the definition of interlacement with respect to Euler systems in 4-regular graphs \cite{Bold, CL, RR}.
+The notion of interlacement with respect to Euler systems in 4-regular graphs has been studied by many authors; see for instance \cite{Bold, CL, RR}.

 \begin{definition} If $C$ is an Euler system of $F$ then two vertices $v\neq w\in V(F)$ are \emph{interlaced} with respect to $C$ if and only if there is a circuit of $C$ on which $v$ and $w$ appear in the order $vwvw$ or $wvwv$.
-The \emph{interlacement matrix} $\mathcal{I}(C)$ is the $V(F)\times V(F)$ matrix with entries in $GF(2)$ given by: the $vw$ entry is $1$ if $v$ and $w$ are interlaced, and $0$ otherwise. \end{definition}
+The \emph{interlacement matrix} $\mathcal{I}(C)$ is the $V(F)\times V(F)$ matrix with entries in the 2-element field $GF(2)$ given by: the $vw$ entry is $1$ if $v$ and $w$ are interlaced, and $0$ otherwise. \end{definition}

-There is a close relationship between circuit partitions and interlacement, different versions of which have been discovered and rediscovered many times.
-Here is a statement that incorporates the versions that appear most often in the literature.
+The fact that there is a connection between circuit partitions and interlacement has been discovered and rediscovered many times.
+Here is a statement that incorporates the versions of this connection that appear most often in the literature.

 \begin{theorem} Suppose $C$ is an Euler system of a 4-regular graph $F$, and $P$ is a circuit partition of $F$.
-Let $\mathcal{I}(C,P)$ be the (skew-)symmetric $GF(2)$-matrix obtained from $\mathcal{I}(C)$ by making these two kinds of changes.
+Let $\mathcal{I}(C,P)$ be the symmetric $GF(2)$-matrix obtained from $\mathcal{I}(C)$ by making these two kinds of changes. \begin{enumerate} \item If $P$ involves the $\phi_{C}(v)$ transition, remove the row and column corresponding to $v$.